What We Do and How We Can Help

 The Small Business Environmental Assistance Program (SBEAP) offers compliance assistance services to help small businesses navigate the air quality regulatory process.
-To view a condensed version of our services listed below, see our brochure.
+More information about our services is available in the Small Business Assistance Program brochure and below.

 The Air Quality Bureau has expanded its compliance assistance program to include compliance assessments.
 This service is available to qualifying small businesses that would like to take a positive step towards meeting the requirements in their air quality permit.